Table of contents

 Medical Assistant

-Medical assistants serve a valuable function in healthcare as they help doctors and other health professionals with the collection and management of patients’ vital information.
-Depending on where you work, this could include taking patients’ blood pressure, drawing their blood for testing, and recording their health history in the office’s recordkeeping system.
-You may also help medical practitioners when they are performing their exams.
+Medical assistants serve a valuable function as they help doctors and other health professionals collect and manage patients’ vital information.
+This could include taking patients’ blood pressure, drawing their blood for testing, or recording their health history in the office’s recordkeeping system.
+You may also help medical practitioners when performing exams.

-Kinesthetic learners might find a medical assistant position rewarding because each of these functions involves the use of your hands.
+Kinesthetic learners might find a medical assistant position is a good fit because each of these functions involves the use of your hands.
 You spend your days doing different tasks that require working with patients in a more active way than some of the other healthcare positions we’ve previously discussed.

-Visit UMA’s Medical Assistant diploma and Health Sciences – Medical Assistant associate degree programs to learn more about this healthcare career and the training it involves.
+Visit UMA’s Medical Assistant diploma and Health Sciences – Medical Assistant Associate of Science / Associate of Applied Science degree programs to learn more about this healthcare career and the training it involves.

-Should you decide that medical assistant is a good role for you, you might find it helpful to act out each of the procedures you learn.
+Should you decide to pursue medical assistant training, you might find it helpful to act out the procedures you learn.
 For example, when learning how to take a patient’s blood pressure, go through these same steps with a learning partner or friend.
 Even if you don’t have a cuff or stethoscope, you can still walk through the process to help store it in your memory.

-The same goes for any other tests, labs, or procedures that you need to learn.
+The same goes for other tests, labs, or procedures you need to learn.
 Get up and walk through them as if you are with an actual patient.
 Even if you don’t have someone to practice with, you can envision that someone is there.
-Or grab one of your children’s teddy bears and practice on them.
-No one says that your patients have to be human during your medical assistant training.
+Or grab one of your children’s teddy bears and practice on it.
+No one says your patients have to be human during your medical assistant career training prep.

 Nursing Assistant

-Like with medical assistants, kinesthetic learners might enjoy a nursing assistant position because it is so hands-on with patient care.
-You get to work with patients one-on-one, assisting them with basic duties that they may not be able to perform themselves.
+Kinesthetic learners might enjoy a nursing assistant position because it is so hands-on with patient care.
+You get to work with patients one-on-one, assisting them with basic duties they may not be able to perform themselves.

 Visit UMA’s Nursing Assistant diploma program to learn more about this healthcare career and the training it involves.

-It’s also helpful to choose a nursing assistant training program that offers a clinical externship.
-During this externship, you will have the opportunity to work with patients in an actual healthcare setting.
-This is a perfect setup for a kinesthetic learner as you can practice your skills in a real-world healthcare environment.
+It’s also helpful to choose a nursing assistant career training program that offers a clinical externship.
+During an externship, you have the opportunity to work with patients in an actual healthcare setting.
+This is a helpful setup for a kinesthetic learner as you can practice your skills in a real-world healthcare environment.

 Choosing the Healthcare Career for You